Our courses are delivered in several ways, including campus-based, distance/e-based, blended, or work based learning.

 CETAD offers part time taught Postgraduate Certificates, Postgraduate Diplomas and Masters Degrees.
 We also offer a Negotiated Work Based Learning route which enables you to design your own postgraduate programme of study.

-Applicants wishing to be considered for these awards should apply via the University electronic applications process by the deadline date.
+Applicants wishing to be considered for these awards should apply via the University electronic applications process noting in the section on source of funding that they wish to be considered for 'MSC bursary 2014'.

-To be considered for an award, applicants must already hold an offer of a place to study in any Department in the Faculty of Health and Medicine by the deadline date and should be due to commence their studies in October 2013.
+To be considered for an award, applicants must hold an offer of a place to study in any Department in the Faculty of Health and Medicine by the deadline date and should be due to commence their studies in October.
 Applicants may only apply for an award for a programme on which they are not already registered.

 Scholarship awards will allocated to successful students in the form of a fees reduction.